niebert/wikiversity_files/README.md

 ## Browse Files
 You can browse the files with at [https://niebert.github.io/wikiversity_files/](https://niebert.github.io/wikiversity_files).

+## Download all Files as ZIP
+You can download all [files in this repository as ZIP](https://github.com/niebert/wikiversity_files/archive/master.zip) with the URL: https://github.com/niebert/wikiversity_files/archive/master.zip

 ## scan_files.sh
 The Linux script `scan_files.sh` scans all subdirectories of the repository folder and collects all files and creates an `index.html`.